pyrossh/rust-embed/readme.md

 This will pull the `foo` directory relative to your `Cargo.toml` file.

-### `compression`

-Compress each file when embedding into the binary.
-Compression is done via [`include-flate`].
-> Note this feature should only be used with clean builds as it doesn't work properly for incremental builds yet.
-Please look at this issue for more details [#182](https://github.com/pyrossh/rust-embed/issues/182)

 ### `include-exclude`
 Filter files to be embedded with multiple `#[include = "*.txt"]` and `#[exclude = "*.jpg"]` attributes.
 Matching is done on relative file paths, via [`globset`].